 UPDATE JULY 2018: I’m thrilled to be revising the recommended yarn for this pattern from the original (Sincere Sheep’s Luminous DK) to Sincere Sheep’s US-raised and -milled Cormo Sport — read an interview about the yarn here.
 The materials list and photos have been updated to reflect the new yarn; everything else about the pattern remains the same!

 Ever since I knitted that Jumbo Basketweave Cowl, I’ve been wanting to do another version — at a thinner gauge and long enough to wrap twice around my neck.
-And from the moment I first laid my hands on Sincere Sheep’s indigo-dyed Luminous wool/silk yarn, I knew I had to knit with it, and that I wanted it piled up around my neck.
+And from the moment I first laid my hands on Sincere Sheep’s indigo-dyed yarn, I knew I had to knit with it, and that I wanted it piled up around my neck.
 So the two urges merged into this Double Basketweave Cowl.
-Double because it loops twice, because it’s knitted with two strands of yarn, and because it uses almost exactly two skeins of the Luminous.
-I also love it doubly as much as the original.
+Double because it loops twice, because it’s knitted with two strands of yarn, and because I love it doubly as much as the jumbo version.
 It’s the knitwear equivalent of that most beloved and worn pair of blue jeans.* You can now get it as a kit!

 It can also be knitted with a single strand of chunky-weight yarn, click here for the slight pattern tweaks for that.